-Supervisors must collect students' planning papers and student login details and provide these to the coordinator.
-If not entered into the OLNA Dashboard, supervisors should provide the coordinator with the OLNA Student List with completed attendance check and notes of any issues experienced by students.
+OLNA supervisors must collect students' planning papers and student login details and provide these to the OLNA coordinator.
+If not entered into the OLNA Dashboard, OLNA supervisors should provide the OLNA coordinator with the OLNA Student List with completed attendance check and notes of any issues experienced by students.